Panzerschrek/U-00DC-Sprache/source/docs/en/c_interaction.rst

 Because of that equivalent structs should be used in C code for Ü tuples.

 There is no (obviously) reference checking in C code.
-Thus it's important to pay attention in C interaction.
+Thus it's important to pay attention in C interaction that no reference checking rules are violated.

 For better safety it's recommended to mark functions implemented in C as ``unsafe``.
-This forces a programmer to use ``unsafe`` blocks to call these functions and thus be more carefull.
+This forces a programmer to use ``unsafe`` blocks to call these functions and thus be more careful.